PHironaka/peterhironaka.com/src/pages/about/index.md

 For the past 6years, I've been a Digital and Social Media Content Producer, working with some of the coolest brands in the world.
 It's been a blast!
 Since May of 2017, I've been a Freelance Digital Producer and Web Developer.

-This website was built with Jekyll and its content is managed via [Siteleaf](https://siteleaf.com).
+This website was built with Gatsby.js and its content is managed via [Netlify CMS](https://netlifycms.com).

 ### Skills / Projects I currently enjoy working on
 - Digital & Creative Production